Cyberretta/Write-Ups-THM/biteme.md

 ## MFA bruteforce

-Let's try to bruteforce this code using [BurpSuite]().
+Let's try to bruteforce this code using [BurpSuite](https://portswigger.net/burp).
 We need to capture the request to this page :
 ![](https://i.imgur.com/LJisGiZ.jpg)

 So we have the parameter name `code`.
-We can try to use BurpSuite's Intruder but it may be way too slow...
+We can try to use [BurpSuite](https://portswigger.net/burp)'s Intruder but it will be way too slow...
 So let's write a python script :
 ```
 #!/usr/bin/python3